Brake van: Passenger brake van

 A passenger brake van was a combine car originally designed to serve the same purpose as a goods brake van, but, when continuous brakes became standard on passenger trains, its use changed.
-The van may have equipment for the application of continuous brakes in an emergency if fitted alongside the hand brake for when the train is parked without a locomotive present.
-The vehicle also provides a compartment for the guard, a luggage compartment, and sometimes passenger accommodation, as well.
+The van may have equipment to apply continuous brakes in an emergency, if fitted alongside the hand brake, for when the train is parked without a locomotive present.
+The vehicle also provides a compartment for the guard, a luggage compartment, and sometimes passenger accommodation.

 Examples

 Examples of British passenger brake vans include: